On this page you will find information and resources about Hirschsprung's Disease.

 Usually bowel washouts are the first treatment to clear the bowel when Hirschsprung's disease is suspected.
 If it is difficult to fully flush the poo from the bowel then it's possible your child will have a stoma formed.

 Waste will come out of the stoma into a bag that sticks onto your tummy.
-Waste will look different to regular poo that comes out of your bottom.
+This waste will look different to regular poo that comes out of your bottom.

 Sometimes your child will have two stomas.
-This could be a mucus fistula.
+The second could be a mucus fistula.
 This is the end of disconnected intestine that goes down to the rectum.

 You will learn in hospital how to take care of a stoma and will have support from a stoma nursing team.